Basic information on child support in Mississippi.

 How is the amount of child support calculated?

-The judge uses the Mississippi Child Support Award Guidelines to set the child support amount.1 The guidelines say what percent of a parent’s “adjusted gross income” is supposed to go to child support.
+The judge will use the Mississippi Child Support Award Guidelines to set the child support amount.
+The guidelines specify what percentage of the noncustodial parent’s “adjusted gross income” is supposed to go toward child support.
 The amount depends on how many children the parent has to support.1

 You can see the guidelines in section 43-19-101 on our Selected Mississippi Statutes page.

-To get a parent’s “adjusted gross income,” the judge will:
+To figure out a parent’s “adjusted gross income,” the judge will:

 - calculate the total income of the noncustodial (“absent”) parent; and